 SAP certified SAP NetWeaver with the following editions of IBM Db2 on Google Cloud:

 - Db2 Advanced Enterprise Server Edition (AESE) version 11.1 for Linux, UNIX, and Windows

 - Db2 Advanced Enterprise Server Edition (AESE) version 10.5 for Linux, UNIX, and Windows

 You must use the SAP-certified IBM Db2 software fix pack (FP) levels.
 The use of other IBM Db2 software levels is not allowed.

 For more information, see SAP Note 101809 - DB6: Supported Db2 Versions and Fix Pack Levels.

 Supported IBM Db2 features

 SAP supports most IBM Db2 features on Google Cloud.
 However, the following features are not currently supported:

 Supported operating systems

-SAP has certified GCP to run IBM Db2 on the following SUSE Linux Enterprise Server (SLES), Red Hat Enterprise Linux (RHEL), and Windows Server operating system images:
+SAP has certified Google Cloud to run IBM Db2 on the following SUSE Linux Enterprise Server (SLES), Red Hat Enterprise Linux (RHEL), and Windows Server operating system images: